go-outside-labs/fake/content/about.md

 ### Donations

 Donations are the token of appreciation for volunteer work 🖤.
-This week we are at:
+In the current timespace they we are at:

 ```
 bitcoin: 3BzjUSgJXZ8BsBBbTgHYAKqntWtqgE7af5